 - Serve the gnocchi with the vegan pesto and edible leaves and flowers.

 on www.leeksandhighheels.com by Sandra Slawinski

-not paid to post, used my plate from Dille&Kamille, my fork from ZaraHome, my faithful Magimix Le Micro.
+Written and photographed by Sandra Slawinski without commercial deals.
+I used my plate from Dille&Kamille, my fork from ZaraHome, my faithful Magimix Le Micro.